philosophydan/philosophydan.github.io/t.md

 </dl>

+Welcome!
+I am an Associate Professor at the University of Pennsylvania with appoints in

- - Associate Professor of Philosophy, School of Arts and Sciences
+ - Philosophy, School of Arts and Sciences
- - Associate Professor of Legal Studies and Business Ethics, Wharton School of Business
+ - Legal Studies and Business Ethics, Wharton School of Business (secondary)

 I am currently a Consultant with the Boston Consulting Group and an Ambassador in the BCG Henderson Group.